Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 Fortunately, many services include cloud backup like Apple’s Notes app and third-party productivity tools like Evernote.
 Despite this, setting up your device all over again and downloading each app manually is a chore.

-You can avoid much of this hassle by making sure you have an up-to-date backup of your iPhone.
-In the event of hardware loss or failure, you might have to enter iPhone recovery mode and restore your device using the backup you created.
+You can avoid much of this hassle by making sure you have an up-to-date backup of your iPhone In the event of hardware loss or failure, you might have to enter iPhone recovery mode and restore your device using the backup you created.
 Once restored, your iPhone will look and behave exactly like the one you replaced.
 It’s even possible to save your Wi-Fi passwords, browsing history, and personal preferences like your Today screen and Control Center layout.
 Backup will also help you if you encounter iPhone update problems.

-Should You Back Up to iTunes or iCloud?
+Should You Back Up to Your Computer or iCloud?

-As an iPhone owner, you have two options when backing up: local backups made using a computer running iTunes, and online backups straight to the web via iCloud.
+As an iPhone owner, you have two options when backing up: local backups made using a computer, and online backups straight to the web via iCloud.
 Both options have their own merits.

-iCloud is a set-and-forget solution, offering peace of mind, but you’ll need to purchase some iCloud storage space to make the most of it. iTunes requires more thought and action, but it’s a more convenient backup to have in your possession.
-Restoring an iTunes backup is much quicker than restoring via iCloud.
+iCloud is a set-and-forget solution, offering peace of mind, but you’ll need to purchase some iCloud storage space to make the most of it.
+Using your computer requires more thought and action, but it’s a more convenient backup to have in your possession.
+Restoring a computer backup is much quicker than restoring via iCloud.